-Spare ports can be used to add reagents.
+You can add reagents through spare ports.
 In many experiments, you record a baseline curve before you add a vital reactant to the cell.
 You then add that reactant, stir the cell, then record another curve.
 Many of Gamry's analysis packages allow you to subtract the baseline curve from the data curve.
 The resulting curve shows only electrochemistry related to this reactant.

-Temperature Sensing and Control
+Temperature Sensing

-The rate of almost all chemical reactions is strongly temperature dependant.
-For this reason, you might want to either measure or control the temperature of your cell.
+The rate of almost all chemical reactions is strongly temperature-dependent.
+For this reason, you might want to measure the temperature of your cell.